bdickason/bdickason.com/posts/manage-your-manager.md

 *Note: Not all projects need progress reports.
 For example, projects that don't ship publicly like a vision or strategy don't need a progress report unless you need feedback on revisions.
 The more complex the deliverable is, the more likely you need a progress report.*

 **Was this helpful?
-Are there other tools or processes you use when working with your manager?
-I'd love to hear more: [@bdickason](http://twitter.com/bdickason)**
+Are there other tools or processes you use when working with your manager?**